How to build an effective team

 +

-🧠 Core Objective: spend more time on high-value work, and less time on low-value tasks.
+🧠 What’s the goal?
+Spend more time on high-value work, and less time on low-value tasks.

 💡 Tip: at the end of tactic, dig into a task you want to improve with Task Modelling.